 Ways To Rewild

+Now that you know what rewilding is, let’s go a bit further.
 Since the concept of rewilding entails more than ways to rewild yourself, I also want to touch on how to rewild your garden and how to rewild your home in general.
 Of course, nothing here is black-and-white.

 My level of rewilding myself might look different than yours, depending on your values, goals, and many other factors (like your environment).
 I am personally super interested in homesteading, gardening, and other self-sufficient ideas, so I might take my personal human rewilding a little further.